 Novell Storage Manager introduces management and structure to an unmanaged and unstructured network storage system.
 In the process, it automates the full life cycle management of user and group storage.
 Leveraging directory services (commonly referred to as “the directory”), Novell Storage Manager automates a comprehensive set of storage management tasks based on events, identity, and policies.

-Novell Storage Manager lets you create the following types of policies:
+Novell Storage Manager for eDirectory lets you create the following types of policies: